 The Morwell River remnant (Block 28) is a nationally significant site and contains one of the best representations of Riparian Forest EVC in the local region (Cole & Dwyer, 2009).
-This offset will link isolated remnant trees found elsewhere on the floodplain to this remnant via revegetation and the net increase in habitat will result in a184 hectares patch size.
-The linkage of the MWDD with this corridor will result in the contiguous link of 207.7 hectares of remnant vegetation north of the Princes Freeway.
+This offset will link isolated remnant trees found elsewhere on the floodplain to this remnant via revegetation.
+The linkage of the MWDD with this corridor will result in the contiguous link of remnant vegetation north of the Princes Freeway.

-The newly created Block 29d is located on the western side of the Morwell River, and is 9 hectares in size, which will enlarge and enhance the existing Morwell River habitat corridor.
+Block 29d is located on the western side of the Morwell River, and is 9 hectares in size, which will enlarge and enhance the existing Morwell River habitat corridor.
 This revegetation block includes a significantly sized former grazing paddock, ensuring that the vast majority of the western floodplain north of the Morwell River Road bridge and south of the Morwell River diversion will be revegetated with native vegetation.
-Revegetation efforts will mimic the adjacent revegetation efforts for CMP blocks 29a and 29c creating a significant habitat corridor for the western banks of the Morwell River.
+Revegetation efforts will mimic the adjacent revegetation efforts for CMP block 29a creating a significant habitat corridor for the western banks of the Morwell River.